Matt Boldy

-Matthew Edward Boldy (born April 5, 2001) is an American professional ice hockey forward who is currently playing with the Minnesota Wild of the National Hockey League (NHL).
+Matthew Edward Boldy (born April 5, 2001) is an American professional ice hockey player who is a forward for the Minnesota Wild of the National Hockey League (NHL).
 He was drafted 12th overall by the Wild in the first round of the 2019 NHL entry draft.

 Early life

 Boldy was born on April 5, 2001, to parents Todd Boldy and Jennifer Gruttadauria.
+He was born in Milford, Massachusetts, but his family moved to Millis, Massachusetts when Boldy was in the fourth grade.
 His father, Todd, was a football player at the University of Maine and currently serves as a member of the Attleboro Police Department.
-He was born in Millville, but his family moved to Millis when Boldy was in the fourth grade.
+His mom Jennifer is a bartender and manager at a restaurant in Mansfield, Massachusetts.

-Growing up, Todd encouraged Matthew and his brother Michael to play hockey instead of football due to limited options in Millis, Massachusetts.
+Growing up, Todd encouraged Matthew and his brother to play hockey instead of football due to limited options in Millis.
 Boldy attended and skated for Medway High School before enrolling in the Dexter Southfield School before attending Northville High School alongside Team USA teammate Henry Thrun.
 In his first year at Dexter, Boldy accumulated 13 goals and 13 assists in 29 games under coach Dan Donato.
 As a result, he was invited to try out for the USA Hockey National Team Development Program (USNTDP) in the United States Hockey League (USHL).

 Playing career

-Boldy joined the USNTDP for the 2017–18 USHL season and led the team with 11 goals and four shorthanded goals in 13 games as a rookie.
+Boldy joined the USA Hockey National Team Development Program for the 2017–18 USHL season and led the team with 11 goals and four shorthanded goals in 13 games as a rookie.
 In his first year of draft eligibility, Boldy received an A rating on NHL Central Scouting Bureau's preliminary players to watch list.
 He returned to the USNTDP for their 2018–19 season and recorded 33 goals and 48 assists for 81 points in 64 games.
 Upon signing his letter of intent at Boston College for the 2019–20 season, Boldy said "playing at BC was always a dream of mine...when I got the chance it was hard to pass up.
 I grew up going to their games and being around there.
 When I got the chance it was a pretty easy choice for me."

-During the 2019 NHL Entry Draft, Boldy was selected 12th overall by the Minnesota Wild.
+During the 2019 NHL entry draft, Boldy was selected 12th overall by the Minnesota Wild.